 Doctrine: The Prayer of the Hour of Jesus

-- Christ’s “hour” is his Passover, that is, his Passion by which he passed over to the Father for our salvation (CCC 2746).
+- The “hour” that has come, which Christ refers to in today’s Gospel, is his Passover, that is, his Passion by which he passed over to the Father for our salvation (CCC 2746).

 - Jesus prayed to the Father in regard to “the whole economy of creation and salvation,” and “his death and Resurrection” (CCC 2746).

-- We call this his priestly prayer, words “inseparable from his sacrifice, from his passing over (Passover) to the Father to whom he is wholly ‘consecrated’” (CCC 2747).
+- We call this prayer–of Christ to his Father in the presence of his Apostles–his priestly prayer: words “inseparable from his sacrifice, from his passing over (Passover) to the Father to whom he is wholly ‘consecrated’” (CCC 2747).